 A popular software platform conducted a survey of 100 consumers across the United States, revealing that participants are willing to answer between 7-10 questions within this time frame

-A well-calibrated survey length minimizes respondent fatigue, reduces dropout, and increases the accuracy of your data.
-Too many questions, and people abandon your survey.
+A well-calibrated survey length minimizes respondent fatigue, reduces dropout, and increases data accuracy.
+Too many questions and people abandon your survey.
 Super short surveys mean you risk missing important insights.Finding the right balance can maintain respondent motivation and bring reliable insights.

 Key considerations include: